Fuel shortage: Some petrol stations running out of gas ahead of Christmas Day

 Holidaymakers looking to fill up before heading away on their Christmas holiday may find a nasty surprise at their local petrol station.

-Several petrol stations around Auckland have run out of certain grades of fuel.
+Several petrol stations around the North Island have run out of certain grades of fuel.

 Fuel demand in parts of the country is being pushed to the limit due to the Refinery to Auckland fuel pipeline operating at below maximum capacity.

-Some stations which have run out include Z in Glen Eden, Royal Heights Mobil, and Gull in Birkenhead.
+Some stations which have run out include BP on Jervois Rd, Z in Glen Eden, Royal Heights Mobil, and Gull in Birkenhead.

 A customer told the Herald today he went to fill up at the Mobil in Royal Heights but they were out of 91.